MiladArbabi/SynchroFlow/docs/blueprints-and-contracts/ordernexus/orderNexus-blueprint-ft0-ft1.md

 * All data-contract changes must be mirrored/locked in `docs/` before migrations (you insisted on this; I preserved that requirement).

 ---

-## 15) Deliverables I can produce for you now (pick one)

-1. **Patch A (fast)**: exact git diff for `apps/backend/src/onboarding/readiness.providers.ts` implementing Option A (provider compute) — ready to drop in and run.
-2. **Patch B (contract+migration)**: docs PR + migration + backfill SQL + provider update referencing new column names.
-3. **Unit tests**: Jest test file for provider.
-4. **Diagnostics script**: a small Node/Knex script that prints `ordersIngested`, `missingCostCount`, `negativeMarginCount` for a shop.

-Tell me which patch you want applied first and I’ll produce the exact code diff (Patch A recommended).
-If you want the diff, I will produce the code ready to paste into the repo.

----